England Only

 Check Your Notice is Valid

-Before going to court, ensure your eviction notice was correctly served.
+Before going to court, ensure you served a valid eviction notice and it was correctly served.
 Common issues include:

 • Correct form used (Form 6A for Section 21)